eitanbenjam/docker_jenkins/README.md

 jenkins will come up with the following configuration:
 1. Global Pipeline Libraries - shared libraries that all jobs can use (located in local_git/jenkins_library/ on this repository)
-2. job called:multi_branch_nodejs_eitan - that job monitor https://github.com/eitanbenjam/tikal_eitan_exam.git repositry and run on every change the job clone the https://github.com/eitanbenjam/tikal_eitan_exam.git reposiory, build a docker image, run it, test it and if all passed it will push it into docker-regisrty that was created on step 2.
+2. job called:multi_branch_nodejs_eitan - that job monitor https://github.com/eitanbenjam/tikal_eitan_exam.git repositry and run on every change the job clone the https://github.com/eitanbenjam/tikal_eitan_exam.git repository, build a docker image, run it, test it and if all passed it will push it into docker-registry that was created on step 2.

 # container parameters section
-jenkins container comes up with the folowing mounts:
+jenkins container comes up with the following mounts:
 1. ${local_folder}/local_git:/var/jenkins_home/local_git - mount the Global Pipeline Libraries src libraries
 2. ${local_folder}/xml_conf/org.jenkinsci.plugins.workflow.libs.GlobalLibraries.xml - mount the Global Pipeline Libraries configuration
 3. ${local_folder}/xml_conf/jobs/multi_branch_nodejs_eitan/config.xml - mount the multi_branch_nodejs_eitan job